 Appoint local sponsorship/exhibitor contact (2+ individuals who will be trained and will coordinate with the VP Conferences or VP Public Information to solicit sponsorships)

-Special Events Committee
+Special Events Subcommittee

 Opening Reception (Coordinate with Conference Management Contractor)

-Mobile Workshops Committee
+Mobile Workshops Subcommittee

-Coordinate with Programs Committee and Conference Management Contractor who will arrange transportation
+Coordinate with Programs Subcommittee and Conference Management Contractor who will arrange transportation

 Work with CM Credit Management Contractor to assure MWs submitted for CM credit in a timely manner

-Volunteers Committee
+Volunteers Subcommittee

 Chair to coordinate with Conference Management Contractor to determine needs and assignments, include monitoring meal events and assisting with the sale of CPF raffle tickets.

-Diversity Committee
+Diversity Subcommittee

 Works with the Membership Inclusion Director on the Diversity Summit, as needed, and to assure that sessions addressing diversity are included in the conference program.

-Sustainability Committee (Optional)
+Sustainability Subcommittee (Optional)

 Coordinates with Conference Management Contractor and conference facility to provide a “green conference” to the extent feasible as needed: often can be handled exclusively by Conference Coordinator Consultant since hotels and conference facilities employ sustainability principles that are easily obtainable and put into the conference program.